gmarkley-VI/GrapheneOS-Messaging/README.md

-# GrapheneOS Messaging - Enhanced Fork
+# VI Messaging

 A privacy-focused fork of GrapheneOS Messaging with enhanced conversation management features.
+Named "VI Messaging" to distinguish it from the original app and allow side-by-side installation.

 ## Features